American Nurses Association: 20th century

 In 1947, the next congress, the Ninth ICN Quadrennial Congress in 1947, was held in Atlantic City, New Jersey.
 Attended by over 5,000 delegates representing 250,000 nurses in 32 countries, it was a major step forward in re-establishing international peacetime relations in the healthcare community.
 ANA leadership made all arrangements including locating lodgings for attendees among local residents, and raising funds to cover travel costs.
 (Note: The Farewell: When this great postwar Congress came to a close, the ties harshly strained by war had been reknit and greatly strengthened.)

 In 1970, Mattiedna Johnson spoke at an ANA convention on the lack of representation of African American nurses.
 She believed it was a major issue which led to the founding of National Black Nurses Association in 1971.

 21st century

 In February 2022, ANA partnered with Congresswoman Deborah Ross and Congressman Dave Joyce on the Sexual Assault Nurse Examiners (SANEs) Act, which is designed to address the nationwide shortage of Sexual Assault Nurse Examiners (SANEs) and improve care for survivors of sexual violence.
-It bill was also endorsed by RAINN and the National Network to End Domestic Violence.
+The bill was also endorsed by RAINN and the National Network to End Domestic Violence.